melaniedavila/dynamic-record/README.md

 ## Try It Out!

-1. Clone this repository
+1. Clone this repository and `cd` to it.
-1. Open `pry` in your terminal
-1. `load './dynamic_record_demo.rb'`
+1. Run `bundle install`.
+1. Load a demo:
+    - Run `bundle exec ruby cookbooks.rb`.
+    - Run `bundle exec ruby universities.rb`.
+    - Create your own!
+Follow the example given by `universities.rb`.
+You'll need to create a `.sql` file and a `.rb` file.
+1. To avoid printing queries, pass `PRINT_QUERIES=false` to the demo command, e.g., `PRINT_QUERIES=false bundle exec ruby cookbooks.rb`
 1. Query the demo database as you please.
 Any changes made during the demo will not persist, as every demo starts with a fresh database.
-The demo database schema and association details are available below:
+The cookbooks demo database schema and association details are available below:

-**Not sure where to start?
-Try these queries:**
-- Cookbook.all
-- Cookbook.all.first.recipes
-- Recipe.all
-- Recipe.all.last.ingredients
-- Recipe.all.last.cookbook
-- Recipe.find(2)
-- Ingredient.all.first.recipe
-- Ingredient.all.first.cookbook
-- Ingredient.where(recipe_id: 3)
+**Cookbook Database Schema**

 ### cookbooks